milky2028/web-components/README.md

 ## Stencil

 Stencil is a compiler, rather than a runtime framework that compiles directly to standards-compliant web components.
-Stencil uses a virtual dom to diff and make changes to the dom itself.
-I'll just say in general that I think this is project we should use.
+Stencil uses a virtual dom.
+I think this is project we should use.

 Pros

 - Small file size.
-Stencil has a runtime that it is packaged with, but it's not very big.
+Stencil has a runtime that it's packaged with, but it's not very big.

 - Native TypeScript support.

 - Built-in docs solution.
-This is a cool one.

 - Built-in testing infrastructure.